LINDA GOODMAN

 1994-97 De Anza College, Cupertino, California.
 Lecturer, Art Department.Drawing and Printmaking

-1995 Studio Art Centers International Florence, Italy; Visiting Artist, Monotype and Chine Collè
+1995 SACI Studio Art Centers International Florence, Italy; Visiting Artist, Monotype and Chine Collè

 1993 San Francisco State University, Lecturer, Department of Art, Drawing and Printmaking